Air pollution is a serious threat to the planet and the human race.

 Making the environment clean and green is not only good for the planet and enjoyment of our time spent on it but having clean air also means having healthy people.
 Healthier people means happier people, happier people means safer people.

-Cleaning our air can help save the planet and our own lives if we can help reduce the air pollution stats on this list.
+Cleaning our air can help save the planet and our own lives if we can help reduce the air pollution statistics on this list.

 In the meantime, you can reduce the number of pollutants inside your home by using an air purifier to filter out these contaminants.
 You can find our reviews of the best rated home air purifiers here.
 There are many options to choose from that fit every budget and size room you want to use the device in.